Code-Institute-Submissions/MS1-1/README.md

 ## Media
-The About section image on the website has been taken from:
+The About section image on the website has been taken from [here](https://www.freepik.com/)
-[here](https://www.freepik.com/)
 Other images on the website have been taken from [Pexels](https://www.pexels.com/), [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/).